Core discovery means that creating a core is as simple as a

-- The name of the SolrCore.
-You’ll use this name to reference the SolrCore when running commands with the CoreAdminHandler.
+The name of the SolrCore.
+You’ll use this name to reference the SolrCore when running commands with the

-- The configuration file name for a given core.
-The default is
+The configuration file name for a given core.

 schema.xmlbut please note that if you are using a "managed schema" (the default behavior) then any value for this property which does not match the effective

 managedSchemaResourceNamewill be read once, backed up, and converted for managed schema use.
-See Schema Factory Definition in SolrConfig for more details.
+See Schema Factory Configuration for more details.

 coreNodeNameis generated automatically, but setting this attribute explicitly allows you to manually assign a new core to replace an existing replica.
 For example, this can be useful when replacing a machine that has had a hardware failure by restoring from backups on a new machine with a new hostname or port.

-- The absolute or relative directory for the update log for this core (SolrCloud).
+The absolute or relative directory for the update log for this core (SolrCloud only).

-- The shard to assign this core to (SolrCloud).
+The shard to assign this core to (SolrCloud only).

-- The name of the collection this core is part of (SolrCloud).
+The name of the collection this core is part of (SolrCloud only).

 Additional user-defined properties may be specified for use as variables.
-For more information on how to define local properties, see the section Substituting Properties in Solr Config Files.
+For more information on how to define local properties, see the section Property Substitution in Configuration Files.